In China, muted reaction to revolt in Russia belies concern over war and global balance of power - ExBulletin

 Chinese leaders must fear that China’s strategic alignment with a weakened Russia will prove to be a net burden rather than a plus for China’s strategic interests, Kim said.

-It remains unclear whether China will push Putin to cut his losses and lower his ambitions in Ukraine, and whether the Russian leader would be receptive to such suggestions, she said.
+Chinese state military scholars are concerned about Russia’s disappointing performance in the war.
+This raises questions about China’s military structures, which were heavily influenced by the former Soviet Union.

-China is seen as closely monitoring the conflict in Ukraine for indications of the possible ramifications of its threat to blockade, invade or coerce the self-governing island democracy of Taiwan, a close US ally, to accept the control of the communist party.
+China is also seen as closely monitoring the conflict in Ukraine for indications of possible ramifications to its threat to blockade, invade or coerce the self-governing island of Taiwan, a close US ally, into accept Communist Party control.

-Economic competition with the United States is also a key issue, heightened by the prospect of economic sanctions targeting wealthy Russians, Kim said.

-Watching Russia’s isolation has also heightened the urgency for Beijing to become more self-sufficient, to reduce its overall vulnerability, she said.

-Chinese state military scholars are concerned about Russia’s disappointing performance in the war and that China has not sufficiently adapted its defense structure away from the model of the former Soviet Union on which it was based.

-Regarding recent developments in Russia, China realizes that the system is more fragile than it thought, that Putin is more incompetent than it would like to see, said Alexander Gabuev, director of Carnegie Russia Eurasia Center.
+Regarding recent developments in Russia, China realizes that the system is more fragile than it thought, that Putin is more incompetent than it would like to see,” said Alexander Gabuev, director of the Carnegie Russia Eurasia Center.

 What leads to this frustration to some extent is that there is nothing China can do about it, he said.

-Some draw comparisons to China’s relationship with North Korea, which also benefits from Chinese economic aid and diplomatic support in forums such as the United Nations.
+Prospects for a peace deal are dim at the moment, and even Chinese experts are acknowledging behind closed doors that Beijing’s proposal is unrealistic.

+China’s real aim in calling for negotiations, analysts say, is to convince Europe that it is acting in good faith and prevent relations from deteriorating.
+Chinese officials bristle at US attempts to portray Beijing as supporting Moscow, seeing it as an attempt to alienate Europe from China.

 It’s not that China wants to get closer to Russia.
-It’s that the United States is imposing this, Wang Huiyao, Chinese foreign policy adviser and president of the Center for China and Globalization, a Beijing-based think tank.
+It’s that the United States is imposing this,” said Wang Huiyao, Chinese foreign policy adviser and president of the Center for China and Globalization, a Beijing-based think tank.

-Chinese and Russian officials have also faced financial and travel sanctions imposed by the United States while observing how the war in Ukraine has reinvigorated pro-American alliances in Asia.
+Yet the two countries share common grievances against Washington.
+Chinese and Russian officials have both had financial and travel sanctions imposed on them by the United States, and are watching US-led military alliances with caution.

 Chinese foreign policy experts worry that the war has revitalized NATO and the US alliance with Europe, and fear it could trigger a renewal of US alliances in East Asia.